abpframework/abp/docs/en/Community-Articles/2024-05-10-Sentiment-Analysis-within-ABP-Based-Application/POST.md

 ```

-Here, we done the following things:
+Here, we have done the following things:

 1. **First, we loaded the data**: For that reason, we created a `MLContext` object, which is a main class for all ML.NET operations.
-Then, we used it's `LoadFromTextFile` method and specify the dataset path in our application.
+Then, we used its `LoadFromTextFile` method and specified the dataset path in our application.
 Also, we mapped the dataset columns to the `SentimentAnalyzeInput` class, which we will create later on.
-2. **For the second step, we splitted the data as training and testing data**: To be able to train a machine learning model and then evaluate it's accuracy, we should not use the all the data for training purposes, instead we should split the data as training and testing data and after training the model, compare the training data accuracy with the testing data.
+2. **For the second step, we split the data as training and testing data**: To be able to train a machine learning model and then evaluate its accuracy, we should not use all the data for training purposes, instead, we should split the data as training and testing data and after training the model, compare the training data accuracy with the testing data.
-3. **For the third step, we should make data transformations and convert the text-based data into numeric vectors and then choose a training algorithm**: After splitting the data as training and testing purposes, now we can apply some data transformations for the *Message* column in our dataset.
-Because, as you would see, messages are text-based inputs and machine-learning algorithms works best with the numeric vectors.
+3. **For the third step, we should make data transformation, convert the text-based data into numeric vectors and then choose a training algorithm**: After splitting the data for training and testing purposes, now we can apply some data transformations for the *Message* column in our dataset.
+Because, as you would see, messages are text-based inputs and machine-learning algorithms work best with the numeric vectors.
 So, we are making data transformations and representing the data as numeric values.
 Then, we can apply `BinaryClassification` with the **SdcaLogicticRegression** algorithm to our training data.
-4. **Train the model**: Since, we make the data-transormations and choose the correct algorithm for our model, now we can train the model.
+4. **Train the model**:  Since we make the data transformations and chose the correct algorithm for our model, now we can train the model.
-5. **Predict the sample data**: Finally, we can provide a comment to this method and make spam check and either approve our reject the comment according to the predicted result.
+5. **Predict the sample data**: Finally, we can pass a comment to this method and make spam check and either approve our reject the comment according to the predicted result.
 (To make predictions, we need to create a **PredictionEngine** and get the final results in the output class that we specified, `SentimentAnalyzeResult` in our example)

 Let's create the `SentimentAnalyzeInput` and `SentimentAnalyzeResult` classes as follows.